Satisficing Equilibrium: Technical Appendix

-\section{Proof of \cref{thm:dynamic}}
+\subsubsection{Proof of \cref{prop:dynamic}}

-To prove \cref{thm:dynamic} we consider a $\V{k}{k}$-satisficing equilibrium in a given game and construct a coupled game for which the same action profile is a pure Nash equilibrium.
-We then show that, from any initial profile, there a sequence of top-$k$ response moves to the $\V{k}{k}$-satisficing equilibrium in the original game if there exists a best-response path to the constructed pure Nash equilibrium in the coupled game.
-Existence of such a path in the coupled game holds with high probability for games with a sufficiently large number of players by a recent advance due to \cite*{Jon23}, who build on developments in probabilistic combinatorics regarding the component structure of random subgraphs of the hypercube \citep*{mcdiarmid2021component}.
+Our proof relies on the probabilistic method.
+We draw a game $\Ggame$ uniformly at random from $\G{n}{\anumvec}$ and consider a $\mathbf k$-satisficing equilibrium in $G$.
+Next, we construct a coupled game $G^\star$ for which the same action profile is a pure Nash equilibrium.
+We then show that, from any initial profile, there is a sequence of top-$k_i$ response moves to the $\mathbf k$-satisficing equilibrium in the $G$ if there exists a best-response path to the constructed pure Nash equilibrium in the coupled game $G^\star$. \citet*{Jon23} show that existence of such a path in the coupled game holds with high probability provided the number of agents is sufficiently large.